 “We look forward to bedtime now!
 It is easier, predictable and stress-free.
 It really changed our life for the better”

 To be honest the first night was stressful.
 We were not prepared for Averi’s reaction especially in regards to the Hug.
 She used to be free in our bed, jumping around, and all of a sudden she had to stay in her bed in her Hug.
 We discussed with the team and figured out what we could do better.
 And then from night 2, we saw immense progress.
-Right now, halfway into Sleep School, when it’s bedtime Averi gets in her bed, calm and ready.
+Right now, halfway into the program, when it’s bedtime Averi gets in her bed, calm and ready.
 There is a bit of crying but much less than before, and everything is more structured.
 I even have to wake her up some mornings, it feels like she likes to sleep now!

 It’s been wonderful.
 Bedtime now is 10 minutes and we chose it to be this long because we actually enjoy this time with her now.
 She is very calm, she knows it’s time to go to bed, she gets into her Hug and it takes her between 10 to 30 minutes to fall asleep on her own.
 She is by herself, stroking her hair or playing with her stuffed animals.